Nobel

 people and for the sake of the natural environment!
 The New York

 Times published an Op-Ed written by the recipient of the prize.
-It's

 a great read.